arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 #### Supported Configurable Parameters

-Below are the supported configuration parameters that are editable in the AWS Parameter Store.
+Below are the supported configuration parameters editable in the AWS Parameter Store.
 These parameters are pre-filled during stack creation but can be modified later:

 | **Parameter**                                                  | **Description**                           |
 |----------------------------------------------------------------|-------------------------------------------|